TheineAddict/Null-Expected/src/data/posts/author1/2025/12/quality-resolutions-better-tester-2026.md

 ⏵ Incident reviews can look back at risk notes and ask: _“Did we accept this consciously, or just not see it?”_

-> **Resolution:** Before moving any ticket to “Done”, write one sentence: “Biggest remaining risk: …”
+> **Resolution:** Before moving any ticket to “Done”, write one sentence: Biggest remaining risk: …"

 ----------